acadent/acadent.github.io/_pages/research.md

   - /research.html
 ---

-Raju Rangaswami directs the [Systems Research Laboratory](http://sylab-srv.cs.fiu.edu/) at Florida International University.
-Research in our lab focuses on the building next-generation software systems drawing from the areas of operating systems, distributed systems, storage systems, computer security, and real-time systems.
-We build systems-level software, libraries, and toolchain for applications that span web, cloud, and mobile.
+Raju Rangaswami directs the [Systems Research Laboratory (SyLab)](http://sylab-srv.cs.fiu.edu/) at Florida International University.
+Research at SyLab focuses on the building next-generation software systems drawing from the areas of operating systems, distributed systems, memory and storage systems, computer security, and real-time systems.
+We build systems-level software, libraries, and software toolchains for applications that span web, cloud, and mobile.
 Here is a [list of students](/students) who are current/former members of the lab.

 [Google Scholar Profile](https://scholar.google.com/citations?hl=en&user=-Y_xfI8AAAAJ)